riv-dev/image_alter/README.md

 ```bash
 git pull origin master
 ```
-Start chrome browser and enter chrome://extensions in URL Drag the "img_alt.crx" file into your browser to install the extension.
+Start chrome browser and enter chrome://extensions in URL.
+Drag the "img_alt.crx" file into your browser to install the extension.

 ![alt text](/extension_install.png "Install Extension")